Marla Maples: Film, television, and theater

 In 1991, Maples appeared as a celebrity guest at WWF WrestleMania VII, serving as special guest timekeeper in the main event match between Hulk Hogan and defending WWF Champion Sgt.
 Slaughter.
 In that year, Maples also made a special appearance in the hit television series Designing Women as herself.
 In August 1992, Maples joined the cast of the Tony Award winning Broadway musical The Will Rogers Follies as "Ziegfeld's Favorite", a role originated by Cady Huffman when the show opened in May 1991.

 In 1994, Maples appeared alongside then-husband Donald Trump in a cameo appearance in the episode "For Sale by Owner" of The Fresh Prince of Bel-Air and the television series Something Wilder in 1994.

 Maples co-hosted the 1996 and 1997 Miss Universe Pageant and the 1997 Miss USA Pageant, both of which were owned by her then-husband.

 Maples appeared in the films Maximum Overdrive (1986), Executive Decision (1996), For Richer or Poorer (1997), Happiness (1998), Richie Rich's Christmas Wish (1998), Black and White (1999), Two of Hearts (1999), Loving Annabelle (2006), A Christmas Too Many (2007), and A Nanny for Christmas (2010).

 In 2011, she returned to New York for Love, Loss and What I Wore, an off-Broadway production.
 In 2013, Maples was featured on Oprah: Where Are They Now?

 Since then, she appeared in Switching Lanes, directed by Thomas Mikal Ford.

 On March 8, 2016, Maples was announced as one of the celebrities who would compete on season 22 of Dancing with the Stars alongside her Switching Lanes co-star, Kim Fields.
 She was partnered with professional dancer Tony Dovolani.
 Maples and Dovolani were eliminated on Week 4 of competition and finished in 10th place.
 Maples also joined the women of ABC's morning talk show, The View, as a guest co-host on March 11, 2016.

 Maples is a keynote speaker with the London Speakers Bureau, focusing on inspiring women, wellness, spirituality, and motivation.

 Maples was featured in the Summer of Peace Summit 2018 with the opportunity to discuss topics of peace and finding common ground.

 Maples spoke at the 2018 Global Summit on Science, Spirituality, and Environment in India; the event brought together speakers from around the world to discuss the integration of science and spirituality, as well as self-transformation and world-transformation.

 Maples was a guest speaker on the Journeys of Faith podcast with Paula Faris in 2018.

 Radio and music

 Maples hosted her own talk radio show, Awakening with Marla, on Contact Talk Radio.
 Her guests included naturopathic doctors, authors, and astrologers.
-Maples' album The Endless, released in August 2013, is a musical journey of spiritual awakening and transformational energy, featuring thought leaders such as the Dalai Lama, Michael Beckwith, and Deepak Chopra.
+Maples's album The Endless, released in August 2013, is a musical journey of spiritual awakening and transformational energy, featuring thought leaders such as the Dalai Lama, Michael Beckwith, and Deepak Chopra.
 In December 2012, Maples won a "Hollywood Music in Media Award" for best New Age/Ambient song, for "House of Love", from that album.